 Neonatal-Perinatal Medicine - The Children's Hospital of Philadelphia, Philadelphia, PA

-Assistant Professor of Pediatrics, Perelman School of Medicine at the University of Pennsylvania Medical School
+Professor of Clinical Pediatrics, Perelman School of Medicine at the University of Pennsylvania Medical School

 Genetic basis of cardiac development

 Molecular mechanisms of congenital heart disease with emphasis on DiGeorge Syndrome